Why do Japanese Have Difficulty Speaking English

 The Japanese education system‘s strong focus on grammar and reading.
 The issue is that this approach goes against the basic needs of a language.
 Language is primarily needed to communicate and comprehend.
 However, the Japanese education system neglects this fact at the cost of having perfection.

 Japanese classroom activities prioritize written exercises and rote memorization.
-Therefore, fewer opportunities for students to engage in interactive and immersive language learning experiences exist.
+Therefore, there are fewer opportunities for students to engage in interactive and immersive language learning experiences.

 Consequently, many Japanese students graduate with a strong theoretical understanding of English.
 However, they lack the practical ability to communicate effectively in everyday spoken situations.
 This discrepancy between written and spoken proficiency can be a major obstacle to achieving true fluency in English.